 Strategy & Leadership published our article that provides a conceptual framework for guiding your work in expanding human capability.

-Last I looked, the full text of this document has been downloaded over 845 times from the S&L site since publication.
+Last I looked, the full text of this document has been downloaded well over 1,000 times from the S&L site since publication.

 The Typology of Human Capability